Initiatives for Addressing Key Sustainability Issues (Materiality)

 • Visualization from among all corporate group employees of human assets (successor candidates) who can play expected roles in major posts in Japan and overseas

-• Formulation of individual development plans for all successor candidates and discussion of plans at the Global Human Resources Committee (a group-wide meeting body)
+• Formulation of individual development plans for all successor candidates and discussion of these plans at global meetings, including management

 Promotion of DE&I